British Airways Plc, BA

 Additional information about Heathrow Terminal 5:

-- You must be through the ticket presentation point by 35 minutes before scheduled flight departure time.
+- You must present yourself at the ticket presentation point by 35 minutes before scheduled flight departure time.
 This point is immediately before Security.

 Additional information about Terminal 3: